 - ii.
 It is designed to assist the instructor and/or subject matter expert in developing their own comprehensive lesson plan. - iii.
 It empowers developers to determine how much time is allocated to each module, the depth of topic coverage, and the types of examples, exercises, and assessments best suited for their classroom environment. - B. The learning objectives provided in an IRG are the minimum state requirements for the training and cannot be changed or altered. - i.
 However, the content under each learning objective may be adapted to meet the needs of the target audience. - ii.
 Instructors may move content around based on the most effective delivery. - iii.
 Instructors may add learning objectives and content to meet the needs of their learners or Agency. - C. All IRGs are listed on TCOLE's official website, under the "Licensing and Training" tab, then "Course Curriculum Materials and Updates." - i.
+Only legislatively mandated content is created and maintained by the Commission.
 If there is an instructor resource guide attached to the course, its use is mandatory. - ii.
 If no IRG is associated with the course, instructors and/or subject matter experts may develop course content to meet the needs of the agency, department, and learners.